Liberace: Early career

 Liberace's early-1980s Christmas costume, worn at the Las Vegas Hilton and Radio City Music Hall: Designed by Michael Travis, with fur design by Anna Nateece, the costume was one of many at the Liberace Museum.

 A participant in a formal classical music competition in 1937, Liberace was praised for his "flair and showmanship".
 At the end of a traditional classical concert in La Crosse, Wisconsin, in 1939, Liberace played his first requested encore, the popular comedy song "Three Little Fishies".
 He later stated that he played the popular tune in the styles of several different classical composers.
 The 19-year-old played with the Chicago Symphony Orchestra on January 15, 1940, at the Pabst Theater in Milwaukee, performing Liszt's Second Piano Concerto under the baton of Hans Lange, for which he received strong reviews.
 He also toured in the Midwest.

 From 1942 to 1944, Liberace moved from straight classical performance and reinvented his act to one featuring "pop with a bit of classics" or, as he called it, "classical music with the boring parts left out".
-In the early 1940s, he struggled in New York City, but by the mid- and late-1940s, he was performing in night clubs in major cities around the United States and "gained national exposure through his performance contracts with the Statler and Radisson hotel chains", largely abandoning classical music.
+In the early 1940s, he struggled in New York City, but by the mid-1940s, he was performing in nightclubs in major cities around the United States and "gained national exposure through his performance contracts with the Statler and Radisson hotel chains", largely abandoning classical music.
 He changed from a classical pianist to an entertainer and showman, unpredictably and whimsically mixing the serious with light fare, e.g., Chopin with "Home on the Range".

-For a while, he played piano along with a phonograph on stage.
-The gimmick helped gain him attention.
-He added interaction with the audience—taking requests, talking with the patrons, making jokes, and giving lessons to chosen audience members.
-He began to pay greater attention to such details as staging, lighting and presentation.
-The transformation to entertainer was driven by Liberace's desire to connect directly with his audiences, and secondarily by the reality of the difficult, top-flight competition in the classical piano world.
+For a while, he played piano along with a phonograph on stage, a gimmick that helped gain him attention.
+He added interaction with the audience: taking requests, talking with the patrons, making jokes, and giving lessons to chosen audience members.
+He began to pay greater attention to such details as staging, lighting, and presentation.
+The transformation to entertainer was driven by Liberace's desire to connect directly with his audiences, and secondarily by the reality of the difficult, top-flight competition in the classical-piano world.

-In 1943, he began to appear in Soundies (the 1940s precursor to music videos).
+In 1943, he began to appear in Soundies, the 1940s precursor to music videos.
 He recreated two flashy numbers from his nightclub act, the standards "Tiger Rag" and "Twelfth Street Rag".
 In these films, he was billed as Walter Liberace.
 Both Soundies were later released to the home-movie market by Castle Films.
 In 1944, he made his first appearance in Las Vegas, which later became his principal venue.

 He was playing at the best clubs, finally appearing at the Persian Room in 1945, and Variety wrote "Liberace looks like a cross between Cary Grant and Robert Alda.
 He has an effective manner, attractive hands which he spotlights properly, and withal, rings the bell in the dramatically lighted, well-presented, showmanly routine.
 He should snowball into the box office."
 The Chicago Times was similarly impressed: He "made like Chopin one minute and then turns on a Chico Marx bit the next."